wilsjame/how-to-nasa/index.md

 # Where To Find Additional Resources

-Here is list of addtional links that were used in the making of this guide.
+Here is a list of the primary links that were used in the making of this guide.
 They include additional information on the various topics covered.

 - **[NASA API Portal](https://api.nasa.gov/)** Main page for the NASA API
 - **[EPIC Website](https://epic.gsfc.nasa.gov/)** Official DSCOVR: EPIC website